L3MON4D3/LuaSnip/DOC.md

 #### `expandable(): boolean`

-Return if there is an expandable snippet at the current cursor position.
+Return whether there is an expandable snippet at the current cursor position.
 Does not consider autosnippets since those would already be expanded at this point.

 #### `expand_or_jumpable(): boolean`